Politics of Scotland: International relations

 Scottish international relations and foreign affairs conducted by the Scottish Government seek to promote Scotland and Scottish interests overseas by promoting its culture, education and research, economy and promote Scotland as a place for trade and business.
 As of 2023, Scotland has a total of nine Scottish Government offices, with plans on opening a further office in Warsaw by the end of the current parliamentary term.

 Thirty international offices of the Scottish Government currently operate in twenty countries globally.
 Scottish offices in other countries act as a mechanism to promote collaboration and engagement between the Scottish Government and other international governments.
 The country has eight Scottish Government international offices, and over thirty Scottish Development International offices globally, with seven Scottish Government offices based in British embassies or British High Commission offices.

-Scotland has a network of nine international offices across the world, these are located in:
+Scotland has a network of eight international offices across the world.
+These are located in: